Sameer411/ChatBot/README.md

     pip

 ## Installation

-1. Clone and navigate to chatbot directory.

-2. Install the required packages.
+Step 1) Open Command Prompt
+Step 2) Navigate to Project Directory
+Step 3) Install Require =d packages by following Commands
     ```bash
     pip install -r requirements.txt
     ```

-3. Run the python server.
     ```bash
+    pip install python-aiml
+    ```
+Step 4) Run the Python Server
+    ```bash
     python main.py
     ```
-4. Open **http://127.0.0.1:5000** in your browser.
+Step 5) Open **http://127.0.0.1:5000** in your browser.

-5. You're done and let's chat with your Robot via browser.
+Step 6) This will start you chatBot and you are good to go